zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 ## Benchmarking robustness with additional 500K unlabeled data on CIFAR-10 dataset.

-In this repo, we unleash the full power of our geometry-aware instance-reweighted methods by incorporating 500K unlabeled data.
+In this repo, we unleash the full power of our geometry-aware instance-reweighted methods by incorporating 500K unlabeled data (i.e., **GAIR-RST**).
-In terms of both metrics, i.e., natural acc and robustness, we can obtain the best WRN-28-10 model among all public available robust models. <br/>
+In terms of both evaluation metrics, i.e., generalization and robustness, we can obtain the best WRN-28-10 model among all public available robust models. <br/>

 * How to create the such the superior model from scratch?
 1. Download ```ti_500K_pseudo_labeled.pickle``` containing our 500K pseudo-labeled TinyImages from this [link](https://drive.google.com/file/d/1LTw3Sb5QoiCCN-6Y5PEKkq9C9W60w-Hi/view) (Auxillary data provided by Carmon et al. 2019).
 Store ```ti_500K_pseudo_labeled.pickle``` into the folder ```./data```<br/>